Koreansoul foodretrolower east side

 Side Dishes from Korean Food Culture

-In Korea, these gisa sikdang restaurants typically serve “baekban.”
-The concept is simple: a bowl of steamed white rice, accompanied by a variety of banchan (side dishes) and a main dish—all served as a set.
+In Korea, these kisa sikdang restaurants often serve what’s known as “baekban” meals.
+The concept is simple yet generous: a bowl of steamed white rice, a main dish, and a variety of banchan (side dishes), all served together as a single set.

-For those unfamiliar with Korean dining culture, you might wonder:
+For those who aren’t familiar with Korean food culture, you might be thinking:

-“If all these side dishes come with the meal, won’t it be really expensive?”
+“If all of these side dishes are included, won’t it be super expensive?”

 side dishes with main dish